hyundai-robotics/doc-hi6-open-api/book.md

 ### Be sure to check before you start!

-* The current document is an initial version and was written based on Hi6 Open API version 5.
+* The current document is written based on Hi6 Open API schema version `5`.
+You can check it through [API](../../2-version/1-get/1-api_ver.md).

-* There may be continuous version updates in the future.
-If the version is updated, please refer to the corresponding section.

 * For developers who are familiar with developing HTTP REST API client functions, you can skip from [1.2 Required prior knowledge](../2-prerequisite/README.md) to [1.4 Simple API call without coding](../4-api-test/README.md).